Kinokkory/wiwinwlh/tutorial.md

 combine the subparts of the vector backwards, but as a consequence we find that GHC will run into some unification errors because it doesn't know about basic arithmetic properties of the natural numbers.
 Namely that ``forall n. n + 0 = 0`` and   ``forall n m. n + (1 + m) = 1 + (n + m) ``.
-Which of course it really shouldn't given that we've constructed a system at the type-level which intuitively *models* arithmetic but GHC is just a dumb compiler, it can't automatically deduce the isomorphism between natural numbers and Peano numbers.
+Which of course it really shouldn't be given that we've constructed a system at the type-level which intuitively *models* arithmetic but GHC is just a dumb compiler, it can't automatically deduce the isomorphism between natural numbers and Peano numbers.